 After a stroll along the banks of the Loire in Couëron, next stop the village for a meal at this local institution.
 Solenn and Jérôme Evain have been the owners since 2001 and are committed to showcasing the very best local produce and culinary traditions in their dishes.
 Behind the stove, the chef composes a score that oscillates between traditional and semi-gastronomic cuisine.
 Fine wines accompany everything very nicely.
 Natural, attentive service.
 Nice outdoor courtyard.

-Anne-Françoise and Benoît Ardouin have been running their gourmet restaurant set in a distinctive red-walled house, for 25 years now.
+Anne-Françoise and Benoît Ardouin have been running their gourmet restaurant set in a distinctive red-walled house, for almost 30 years now.
 In the kitchen, Benoît skilfully concocts creative dishes that are firmly rooted in French tradition, with accents of his native South West France.
 In the dining room, Anne-Françoise uncorks the finest bottles from her extensive menu.
 Upstairs, a wine and tapas bar completes the offer, with its sharing boards and other delicious spreads.

-Jean-Marie Rolland and Lysiane Claquin Rolland are ardent supporters of local small-scale farming.
+Jean-Marie Rolland and Lysiane Claquin-Rolland are ardent supporters of local small-scale farming.
 They bring the best local produce to the table in terms of food and drink, and all with a Breton twist!
 In addition to the classic galettes and crêpes – which are delicious by the way – the chef cooks up a truly rich and varied Breton cuisine, with dishes like potée guérandaise, kig ha farz, frigousse, far and gâteau breton.
 As for Lysiane, with her infectious smile, she expertly advises guests on ciders and natural wines.

 In the heart of Île de Nantes, you’ll find this long dining room with its décor of stone, brick, wood, and leather.
 Outside, the sunny patio attracts locals the second the weather warms up.
 Regulars come to scarf down generous bistro classics that they wash down with quality local wines.
 Carnivores, however, get an extra-special treat: the kamado (a traditional Japanese barbecue) will cook up incredibly tender meats for them.
 Warm, friendly service.
 What’s there not to like?